Raild3x/require-on-rails/README.md

 ⚠️ **Configuration Required**: You must configure `directoriesToScan` and `importModulePaths` to match your specific project structure.

 ⚠️ **RequireOnRails Module**: This extension requires a separate Luau module to function.
-The module will be available separately.
+The module is availible via Wally.

 ## Extension Settings and Commands